iden3/docs/mkdocs/docs/protocol/spec.md

 - **Irreversible**, thanks to the properties of the underlying hash function, meaning that it is impossible to retrieve the `Genesis ID` from an `Identity Profile`, unless you know the nonce.
 - **indistinguishable**, the data format of Identity Profiles is the same as Genesis IDs.
 It follows that an external party cannot tell if an identity is using its Genesis ID or one of its many Identity Profiles.

-An Identity can now receive claims to a specific Identity Profile.
+An Identity can receive claims to a specific Identity Profile.
 An Identity Profile keeps all the properties of [Genesis IDs](#genesis-id)) while adding:

 - **Anti-track**

-Since users are no longer consistently identified with the same identifier in their interactions across different platforms, it becomes impossible to track the action of a single user.
+Since users are no longer consistently identified with the same identifier in their interactions across different platforms, it becomes harder to track the action of a single user.
 Even if platforms collude.

 - **Faculty to decide which profile to show**

 Users can decide which profiles to show as it is only based on the nonce.
-The Identity Profile is not tied to a specific Issuer or Verifier.
 An Identity can create an Identity Profile and reuse it across interaction with different actors, for example in the case of a Profile with all their business information just by reusing the same nonce.
 For interactions that require the maximum level of privacy, an Identity can create a single-use Identity Profile by choosing a random nonce and never reusing it again.

 - **Reusability of claims across different profiles**

-Users can get claims issued to an Identity Profile (or to their global Genesis ID) and generate proof, based on these claims, from a different Identity Profile.
+Users can get claims issued to an Identity Profile (or to their Genesis ID) and generate proof, based on these claims, from a different Identity Profile.
 The Verifier will be only able to see a valid proof coming from the Identity Profile that the user decided to use.
 No connection between the two identities is leaked.

 Despite being able to create multiples Identity Profiles, the control of the Identity is still still managed by the underlying [Private Key](./spec#keys)